Rank functions on $(d+2)$-angulated categories -- a functorial approach: Introduction

 The first main result in this paper is a direct generalisation of \cite[Proposition~2.4]{chuang-rank-2021} to \((d+2)\)-angulated categories for \(d\) an odd positive integer.
 It says that rank functions can be defined either on the objects or on the morphisms in a \((d+2)\)-angulated category.

 \begin{ThmIntro}[{Theorem~\ref{thm: correspondence between rank functions on objects an morphisms}}] Let \(d\) be an odd positive integer and let \(\clC\) be an essentially small \((d+2)\)-angulated category.
-There is a (explicit) bijective correspondence between the following sets: \begin{itemize} \item Rank functions on objects in \(\clC\).
+There is an (explicit) bijective correspondence between the following sets: \begin{itemize} \item Rank functions on objects in \(\clC\).

 \item Rank functions on morphisms in \(\clC\). \end{itemize} \end{ThmIntro}